Subterranean termites (Rhinotermitidae)

 How to identify subterranean termites

 Smaller than the destructive Formosan subterranean termite, the Eastern subterranean alate (swarmer) measures around ⅜ inch.
-Due to its dark brown or black color, Eastern subterranean termite alates are often confused with flying ants.
+Due to its dark brown or black color, Eastern subterranean termite alates are often confused with carpenter ants.
 It is helpful to understand a few physical differences that distinguish one from the other:

 - Waist: Subterranean termites appear to have a thick waist.
 Conversely, flying ants seem to have a thin waist.
 While both bodies have the same three parts (head, thorax, and abdomen), termites have a less distinct separation between the thorax and abdomen.